 Just next to the Passeig de Gracia metro station, there are a few culinary and architectural highlights.
 It might be the morning but there’s no good or bad time in Barcelona to check out some of that famous Jamon Iberico (Iberian ham).
 At Reserva Ibèrica, they have a wide choice and it’s pretty certain you’ll get to taste one or two or three types.
-Just across the street you’ll find Colmado Quilez, one of the oldest grocery shops in town.
+Just across the street, you’ll find Colmado Quilez, one of the oldest grocery shops in town.
 To say it’s a grocery store is quite an insult though and you can see why.
 You’ll find here fine food from across Spain along with a huge selection of wines in the back.
 They still do it old school here and the folks haven’t changed uniforms since the 1930s.
 If you’re not packing for a picnic lunch later today in Park Guell, you’ll certainly regret not paying extra for the checked luggage on the flight back home!

-Lastly, look for a building which might seem at first to have had something terribly go bad.
+Lastly, look for a building that might seem at first to have had something terribly go bad.
 It’s the Fundació Antoni Tàpies, now a museum dedicated to the famous Catalan painter.
 Its signature top is a tangled web of glass and aluminum wires.

 After a short metro ride, we arrived at the Sagrada Familia.
 The cathedral is open throughout the week and believe me, that’s not even enough to accommodate all the visitors.
-There are different tickets that you can buy, including just the cathedral (15€) or the cathedral plus a visit to one of the towers (19.50€).
+There are different tickets that you can buy, including just the cathedral (15€) or the cathedral plus a visit to one of the towers.
 Entrance times are divided into different blocks and you’ll need to select when you want to enter.
-If you visit both the cathedral and the towers, you’ll have to coordinate two separate enterance times and on a busy day, they may not coincide all too well.
+If you visit both the cathedral and the towers, you’ll have to coordinate two separate entrance times and on a busy day, they may not coincide all too well.
 This was the case when we visited as slots to visit one of the towers were too far apart from when we could enter the cathedral.
 That’s OK, the cathedral is nice enough and on this sunny day, being outside was just as good – especially when visiting from Dublin, Ireland.
 If you don’t book tickets in advance, expect long queues!

-The Sagrada Familia is probably Gaudi’s greatest work and certainly the most famous but construction is still underway, even after well over 100 years in the making.
+The Sagrada Familia is probably Gaudi’s greatest work and certainly, the most famous but construction is still underway, even after well over 100 years in the making.
 The cathedral is a daring symbol of the Modernista movement (Art Nouveau) and is scheduled to be completed in the next few decades… Gaudi himself took over the failing project in its early days and was only 31 at the time.
 After his sudden and tragic death in 1926, progress slowed down and the Spanish Civil War didn’t help either.
-Work picked up again in the 1950’s and has gone on ever since as you can see.
+Work picked up again in the 1950s and has gone on ever since as you can see.

-Words cannot describe the beauty and level of detail in this massive gothic structure so I’ll just let the pictures do the talking.
+Words cannot describe the beauty and level of detail in this massive Gothic structure so I’ll just let the pictures do the talking.
 Admire it from the outside and take the time to enjoy the interior as there’s no other cathedral like this.

 Whether you venture up to one of the towers or not, be sure to make your way down to the museum.
-Here, you’ll uncover the story behind the making of the cathedral along with actual scaled down models that were used for planning.
+Here, you’ll uncover the story behind the making of the cathedral along with actual scaled-down models that were used for planning.
 Have a peek through the glass window into Gaudi’s workshop, where engineers are still designing molds and parts, only that 3D printers have replaced the old school tools that Gaudi used.
 It’s amazing how a human being could conceive such a structure.